geospiza-fortis/manga-recsys/app/src/routes/tag-rules/network/+page.md

 The layout is generate using [Gephi](https://gephi.org/).
 We apply the [Yifan Hu](https://gephi.org/tutorials/gephi-tutorial-layouts.pdf) layout to the network.
 The nodes are colored by classes found using [modularity clustering](<https://en.wikipedia.org/wiki/Modularity_(networks)>).
-Hover over a node to see it's name.
+Hover over a node to see it's name and the association rules that it is a part of.

 ### todo

 - Add more layouts to visualize the network.
-- Provide a way to grey out nodes that are not connected to the hovered node.
+- Provide a way to grey out nodes that are not connected to the selected node.
-- Add a table showing all of the related nodes.